ucsb-cs32/s21/_lab/lab08.md

 In particular, we started this quarter with a lecture project that wrote out asci files to represent shapes (remember way back then).
 ![](labImages/asciFace.png)

-At this point, we are creating drawings with color data:
+At this point, we are creating drawings with color data:<br>
 ![](labImages/movablejpg.jpg)

 However, we certainly can represent the same 'image' data as either a character (asci), black and white (boolean), greyscale (integer) or color (r, g, b).
 Our first goal for this lab is to use templates to support these varous output types for our drawing program.